 See this entire make-up, product list and step by step in the post; Eyeliner and false eyelashes (piece lashes) Step by step.

 9. Can false eyelashes be reused?

-You can reuse false eyelashes, but remember to clean them properly so that not a lot of dirt and bacteria grows in them!
+How many times can you actually use false eyelashes?
+You can reuse false eyelashes until they fall apart, but remember to clean them properly so that not a lot of dirt and bacteria grows in them!
 I clean my lashes with makeup remover and then store them in a small box.

 10. How long do false eyelashes last?

 False eyelashes that are properly applied should sit all day or until you remove them.
 Eyelash extensions last longer and most people get better once a month.
 Approx. 4-8 weeks before they fall off completely and depend on your natural fringe cycle.